 For example, 78 percent of a pass-through entity's $30,000 loss is attributable to Findlay.
 The pass-through entity has five individual owners who share losses equally.
 The entity is required to file a return and report a loss attributable to Findlay of $23,400 ($30,000 x 78%).
 Each resident individual S corporation shareholder (to the extent the S corporation's income is apportioned within Ohio), partner, or member is permitted to report a loss of $1,320 [$30,000 x 20% share x (1 - 78%)].

-Arlington, Mount Cory, Vanlue, and Carey are prohibited from imposing tax on resident shareholders' distributive shares from S corporations.
+Arlington, Mount Cory, Vanlue, Carey, and Mount Blanchard are prohibited from imposing tax on resident shareholders' distributive shares from S corporations.
 Bills originating in both the Ohio House and the Senate established voting requirements available only to communities that were imposing tax on this income by ordinance, rule, or regulation as of December 2002, which the villages were not.
 Senate Bill 180 of the 124th Ohio General Assembly established a November 2003 voting requirement for distributions from interstate S corporations, followed by House Bill 127 of the 125th Ohio General Assembly that established a November 2004 voting requirement for distributions from intrastate S corporations.
-As a result, Arlington, Mount Cory, Vanlue, and Carey are eligible to impose tax on S corporations only at the entity level.
+As a result, Arlington, Mount Cory, Vanlue, Carey, and Mount Blanchard are eligible to impose tax on S corporations only at the entity level.